PavanXbuilds/Generative-AI-chatbot/README.md

-# Caliber | Context-Aware Gen AI Persona Matrix
+# Caliber AI| Context-Aware Gen AI Personal Matrix

 Caliber is an advanced, production-ready Generative AI interface designed to break the monotony of static chatbots.
 Built with an immersive, custom neon-glassmorphic frontend ecosystem and a robust backend architecture, Caliber intelligently spins up specialized system execution blueprints.